 Heathers and cross-dyes: 3.7-oz 100% polyester (50% recycled) jersey.

-All with MiDori® bioSoft for added wicking and softness, HeiQ® Fresh durable odor control and sun protection.
+All with MiDori® bioSoft for added wicking and softness, HeiQ® Fresh durable odor control.

 Patagonia was founded by Yvon Chouinard in 1973.
 Patagonia is an outdoor clothing manufacturer for silent sports: climbing, surfing, skiing, snowboarding and trail running.